 - Family break ups

 We can advise on all legal aspects of estate management diversification through conversions, leisure and exploitation and on opportunities for land development centered on commercial and residential schemes.

-Rix & Kay will help clients look at the most effective means by which the business can be enhanced and eventually passed on to your chosen successors – whether that is by sale, gifting, establishing trusts, or by the use of your will, optimising the inheritance and capital gains tax planning opportunities that successive governments have provided in the business and agricultural sectors.
+We will help you to look at the most effective means by which your business can be enhanced and eventually passed on to your chosen successors.
+That could be by sale, gifting, establishing trusts, or by the use of your will, optimising the inheritance tax and capital gains tax planning opportunities that successive governments have provided in the business and agricultural sectors.